Tiagix/Youtube-to-mp3-downloader/README.md

 **How to use:**

-1 - Run the program, either in a code editor or CMD
+1 - Run the program, either in a code editor or CMD.
-2 - Paste the Youtube link and press enter
+2 - Paste the Youtube link and press enter.
 3 - Enjoy!